cch71/T27FundraisingWebApp/README.md

 ## Being served from AWS Amplify

 We are using [AWS Amplify](https://aws.amazon.com/amplify) to serve the web app from.
 This service automatically generates the TLS certificate and handles the CDN functionality.
-Because this is a static page web app we are only using the AWS Amplify service to build and publish.
-There is no need for the more expensive server backend to server dynamic data.
+Since this is a static page web app we are only using the AWS Amplify service to build and publish.
+There is no need for the more expensive server backend to serve dynamic data.
 The other functionality AWS Amplify gives us is that it has a webhook setup for the repo so that when code is checked into the main branch it triggers the build/publish process in AWS Amplify.
 A TODO would be to figure out how to have it trigger on the published tag releases instead of main branch to make release more obvious.

 ## Authentication

 Authentication is handled by [Phase//](https://phasetwo.io/).
-Phase//(aka phasetwo) is a provider that is based on [KeyCloak](https://www.keycloak.org/).
-Our authentication has evolved since the original implementation where we started out with a pure AWS Solution (which used Cognito) and then went to Auth0 as a cloud vendor independent and has now gone to use a KeyCloak based system.
+Phase//(aka PhaseTwo) is a provider that is based on [KeyCloak](https://www.keycloak.org/).
+Authentication has evolved since the original implementation that started out with a pure AWS Cognito solution.
+We then moved to using Okta's Auth0 service as an attempt to gain cloud vendor lock-in.
+We are not using the KeyCloak based system.
 This gives up greater flexibility as there are multiple KeyCloak cloud vendors or we could setup our own.
 While Auth0 hand some less than ideal limits (for the free account) so far Phase// has been perfect for our needs.
 Using a KeyCloak based system also means that the admin scripts that we write can be used with other KeyCloak providers.

-I am intentionally going to leave off implementation details because it is pretty standard stuff if you understand security and if you don't then don't need the attack vector to be too easy:)

 # The Backend